 Run all compiles with "medium" effort.
 Do not modify the synthesis script except for functional purposes (e.g., to specify source file names).

 Functionality.
-For each design problem, you must write by hand 1) whether the design is fully functional, and 2) the failing sections if any exist.
+For each design problem, clearly state: 1) whether the design is fully functional, and 2) the failing sections if any exist.

 Point deductions/additions.
 TotalProbPts is the sum of all points possible.